Title VI/Environmental Justice/Language Access Programs

-HDOT’s Nondiscrimination Obligations Contact the
+HDOT’s Nondiscrimination Obligations Contact Us

 The Hawaii Department of Transportation (HDOT) is a recipient of Federal financial assistance.
 Recipients are required to comply with various nondiscrimination laws and regulations, the focal point of which is Title VI of the Civil Rights Act of 1964.
 Title VI of the Civil Rights Act of 1964 bars discrimination against anyone in the United States because of race, color, or national origin by any agency receiving Federal funds.